The Best Backpacks for College That Suit a Range of Styles

 If the sporty look is your thing, you may want to look at the Storm Hustle II.
 Made of a polyester-nylon blend, it features a water-repellent front pocket (an ideal place to store valuables like your wallet) and an abrasion-resistant bottom panel, and its padded laptop sleeve can hold up to a 15-inch machine.
 With a 31-liter capacity, this bag is large enough to hold anything you might need to get you through the day.

-Made of resilient polyester, the Haystack comes with injection-molded shoulder straps and a removable sternum strap for extra support.
+Made of resilient polyester, the Haystack comes with injection-molded shoulder straps and a reinforced top carry handle.
 It offers generous interior space with a laptop sleeve that can fit a 15-inch device, plus two exterior side mesh pockets for water bottles or other items.

 Made of high-grade durable nylon, this bag is tough, lightweight, and water resistant (though not waterproof, so be careful in a heavy rain).
 It has a padded sleeve for a 16-inch laptop and plenty of space for all your other gear, along with padded adjustable shoulder straps for a comfortable fit.
 You also have your choice of 10 different colors to match your personal style.

 With adjustable shoulder straps, a top carry handle, and protective tablet and laptop compartments, the Adidas Originals National SST may be just the bag you need to carry all your gear to class.
 It also features two zippered side pockets and two zippered interior pockets to help keep you organized.
 This bag is made of wipeable polyester material for easy spot cleaning.

 If you need an ultra-durable bag with multiple pockets for stashing your stuff, you might want to look at the High Sierra Swerve.
 It's made of rugged Duralite and can take some serious punishment without wearing out.
 It also has large capacity, with no less than five zippered compartments (the padded laptop sleeve can hold a 17-inch device) and adjustable side compression straps.